 - i) The Hon'ble Supreme Court has held in a case namely Narottam Chopra Vs. Presiding Officer as reported in 1988(36) BLJR page 636 that if the services of an employee are terminated in violation of Section 25-F of The Industrial Disputes Act, 1947, the order of termination is rendered ab initio void and the employee is entitled to continuity of service alongwith his back wages. - ii) The Hon'ble Supreme Court has held in a case namely Promod Jha and Ors.
-Vs. State of Bihar and Ors. as reported in Indian Kanoon in case no. Appeal(Civil 4157) of 2000 that payment of tender of compensation after the time when the retrenchment has taken affect would vitiate the retrenchment and non-compliance with the mandatory provision which has a beneficial purpose and a public policy behind would result in nullifying the retrenchment and compliance of clauses (a) & (b) of Section 25 strictly as per the requirement of the provision is mandatory and compliance with Clause (c) is directory. - iii) The Hon'ble Supreme Court has held in a case namely Anoop Sharma Vs. Executive Engineer, Public Health, Division No. 01, Panipath (Haryana) as reported in (2010)2 Supreme Court cases(L & S) page 63 that termination of service of an employee by way of retrenchment without complying with the requirement of giving one month's notice or pay in lieu thereof and compensation in terms of Sections 25-F(a) & (b) has the effect of rendering the action of the employer as nullity and the employee is entitled to continue in employment as if his service was not terminated.
+Vs. State of Bihar and Ors. as reported in Indian Kanoon in case no. Appeal(Civil

+4157) of 2000 that payment of tender of compensation after the time when the retrenchment has taken affect would vitiate the retrenchment and non-compliance with the mandatory provision which has a beneficial purpose and a public policy behind would result in nullifying the retrenchment and compliance of clauses (a) & (b) of Section 25 strictly as per the requirement of the provision is mandatory and compliance with Clause (c) is directory.

+iii) The Hon'ble Supreme Court has held in a case namely Anoop Sharma Vs. Executive Engineer, Public Health, Division No. 01, Panipath (Haryana) as reported in (2010)2 Supreme Court cases(L & S) page 63 that termination of service of an employee by way of retrenchment without complying with the requirement of giving one month's notice or pay in lieu thereof and compensation in terms of Sections 25-F(a) & (b) has the effect of rendering the action of the employer as nullity and the employee is entitled to continue in employment as if his service was not terminated.

 In view of the abovementioned decisions of the Hon'ble Supreme Court, the materials on record of this case and the abovementioned discussion on the basis of the materials on record, I hold that without any justified cause and without any fault of the petitioner, the OP company terminated his service.

 Accordingly, I hold that the petitioner is entitled to be reinstated in his previous service.

-In his written statement the petitioner has pleaded that after termination of his service he has been suffering from acute financial problem to maintain himself and his family members and he is not gainfully employed elsewhere and in his affidavit in chief he has stated the same and the OP company has not produced any cogent evidence on record to prove that after his termination the petitioner was employed gainfully elsewhere.
+In his written statement the petitioner has pleaded that after termination of his service he has been suffering from acute financial problem and in his affidavit in chief he has stated that at present he has been suffering fromacute financial problem and since his termination he has not been gainfully employed elsewhereand the OP company has not challenged this statement of the petitioner in its written statement and affidavit in chief and the OP company has not produced any cogent evidence on record to prove that after his termination the petitioner was employed gainfully elsewhere.